ifrahgul/devop-agent/README.md

 python analyzer.py
 Output includes:

-1.List of detected errors
+ - List of detected errors

-2.Error summary table
+ - Error summary table

-3.Suggestions for troubleshooting
+ - Suggestions for troubleshooting

  and then:

 streamlit run app.py to run your app in browser on local host: http://localhost:8501